roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/TEE-based confidential computing/Create a managed Kubernetes cluster for confidential computing.md

 ---
-keyword: [managed Kubernetes cluster for confidential computing, ECS Bare Metal instance, Intel \(R\) SGX application]
+keyword: [managed Kubernetes cluster for confidential computing, applications of Intel SGX 2.0]
 ---

 # Create a managed Kubernetes cluster for confidential computing